beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 - Request-param may have optional fields but path-variable need to be filled mandatory in the URL.
 - URL should be highly readable.
 - large values in params is acceptable but not in path.

+### Note:
+- While dealing with Object serialization and deserialization of web request is an important aspect of web framework.
+-